 Motorcycle crashes often result in severe injuries for passengers, leaving them unable to work, facing long and uncertain physical recoveries, and buried under unexpected medical bills.

-If you're in this situation, the skilled attorneys with can investigate your case, and help protect your rights and options for compensation.
+If you're in this situation, the skilled attorneys with Van Sant Law can help protect your rights and options for compensation.
 Contact us today to schedule an appointment for a free initial consultation.